Hilary C. Robinson

 Bio

 Robinson served as the first vice president of the North Shore Branch of the NAACP, which she helped found in 2020 in response to the murder of George Floyd.
-Covering 17 towns and cities north of Boston, the branch helped catalyze antiracist activities in a 94 percent white residential area, showing how engaging nonminority communities in active participation the work of racial justice can be done in the 21stcentury.
+Covering 17 towns and cities north of Boston, the branch helped catalyze antiracist activities in a 94 percent white residential area, showing how engaging nonminority communities in active participation in the work of racial justice can be done in the 21st century.
+In 2023, she was appointed by Boston Mayor Michelle Wu to the Surveillance Advisory Board, which reviews surveillance policies and practices of the City's seven departments upon request of the City Council and provides recommendations for their reform.

 Her PhD thesis at MIT (2017) examined work in an “algorithmic labor market” by studying Uber drivers in Boston based on semi-random sampling through ride-alongs.
 In addition to constructing a typology of Uber drivers, she described collective action undertaken by a group of drivers in the form of a “strike against the algorithm,” which was an effort to induce the software to perceive a driver shortage and increase the rate of pay.
 Offering a new theory of the organizational structure of Uber, she explained how this structure was particularly apt at mobilizing large numbers of people to breach the regulatory system by working as Uber drivers doing the equivalent of taxi or livery work without complying with any of the applicable legal regulations.
 The US National Science Foundation funded a follow-up comparative study of Uber drivers in Copenhagen, Denmark, which Robinson conducted in 2017.